shinken-solutions/shinken/doc/source/05_thebasics/configure-shinken.rst

 ::

-  /usr/local/shinken/bin/shinken-scheduler -d -c /usr/local/shinken/etc/schedulerd.ini
+  /usr/bin/shinken-scheduler -d -c /etc/shinken/schedulerd.ini
-  /usr/local/shinken/bin/shinken-poller -d -c /usr/local/shinken/etc/pollerd.ini
+  /usr/bin/shinken-poller -d -c /etc/shinken/pollerd.ini
-  /usr/local/shinken/bin/shinken-reactionner -d -c /usr/local/shinken/etc/reactionnerd.ini
+  /usr/bin/shinken-reactionner -d -c /etc/shinken/reactionnerd.ini
-  /usr/local/shinken/bin/shinken-broker -d -c /usr/local/shinken/etc/brokerd.ini
+  /usr/bin/shinken-broker -d -c /etc/shinken/brokerd.ini

 Now we can start the arbiter with the global configuration:

 ::

   #First we should check the configuration for errors
-  python bin/shinken-arbiter -v -c etc/nagios.cfg -c etc/shinken-specific.cfg
+  python bin/shinken-arbiter -v -c etc/shinken.cfg

   #then, we can really launch it
-  python bin/shinken-arbiter -d -c etc/nagios.cfg -c etc/shinken-specific.cfg
+  python bin/shinken-arbiter -d -c etc/shinken.cfg

 Now, you've got the same thing you had when you launched bin/launch_all.sh script 8-) (but now you know what you're doing)